Bearsampp/modules-untouched/README.md

 ## Memcached

+Extract zip and drill down to libevent > 2.0 and then x64.
+Zip all files up into memcached-VERSION.7z.
-No rebuild required.
-Available as archive artefact (zip).
+Available as dual archive artefact (zip).
-<b> Windows dll's seem to be no longer being made.</b>
+<b> Windows dll's seem to be no longer being made by memcached.
+Use nono303's build</b>
-use nono303's build
 </i>Do NOT confuse this with the "memcache" contained as part of php pecl package.
 They work together</i>

 * https://github.com/nono303/memcached